chimera137/odoo-modbus-connector/README.md

 - **Automated Polling**: Implements automatic data polling with a configurable minimum interval of 1000ms (1 second) to ensure near real-time data synchronization.

 ## System Architecture Context
-This modbus_connector module is a vital part of a larger multi-vendor PLC integration system for Odoo ERP.
+This `odoo-modbus-connector` module is a vital part of a larger multi-vendor PLC integration system for Odoo ERP.
 It functions as one of the specialized connectors, working in conjunction with a dedicated Node.js-based REST API server that handles the direct Modbus communication.

 ## Getting Started